Storm Shadow (G.I. Joe): Sigma 6

 In G.I.
 Joe: Sigma 6, Storm Shadow is Cobra's ninja master.
-He began his career in mainstream U.S. intelligence groups.
-Early on he went undercover into the Cobra organization and was brainwashed by the enemy.
-With powerful mind tricks, they convinced him that the groups he worked for were really traitors, and that Cobra forces were the good guys trying to stop them.
-He is a powerful ninja who has adapted his martial arts skills to suit his own evil purposes.
-A covert ops counterintelligence expert, he once performed undercover sabotage operations.
-Now as a member of Cobra, he uses this knowledge against the Sigma 6 team, always working to destroy them and anyone else who gets in his way.
+He began his career in mainstream U.S. intelligence agencies.
+Early on, he went undercover within the Cobra organization and was brainwashed by the enemy.
+Through powerful mind tricks, they convinced him that the groups he had worked for were actually traitors, and that Cobra forces were the good guys trying to stop them.
+He is a formidable ninja who has adapted his martial arts skills to serve his own nefarious purposes.
+As a covert operations counterintelligence expert, he once conducted undercover sabotage missions.
+Now, as a member of Cobra, he uses this knowledge against the Sigma 6 team, relentlessly working to destroy them and anyone else who stands in his way.

 In the animated series, Storm Shadow is voiced by Tom Wayland.
 The rivalry between Storm Shadow and Snake Eyes is one of the focal plot lines of the series.
 There have been hints and references as to the cause of their enmity.
 The 4Kids TV website for Sigma 6 states that Storm Shadow was on an infiltration mission in a Cobra base and was captured and brainwashed into thinking the Joes and Snake Eyes were his enemies.
 Although Storm Shadow called Snake Eyes "brother," the exact nature of that relationship is unknown, aside from the fact that they were trained by their master together.
 Storm Shadow frequently blames Snake Eyes for the downfall of the Arashikage ninja clan.
 However, the exact nature of Snake Eyes's betrayal of the Arashikage, if any, is as yet unknown.
 On occasion, he used ninja B.A.T.s as support troopers.
 This is in contrast to the A Real American Hero series, wherein Storm Shadow preferred highly trained humans as opposed to machines.

 Devil's Due also created a miniseries based on Sigma 6.
 It follows the style and the content of the animated series, spotlighting a different member of Sigma 6 and Cobra in each issue.